vcs512/ML_IoT_pipeline/Readme.md

 # References

-# Implementarion of a model in an ESP32 MCU:
+## Implementation of a model in an ESP32 MCU:
 - https://github.com/vcs512/micro-cnn

 ## Dataset reference